eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 In a [recent tweet](https://twitter.com/specialmech/status/1691178038640492544), Special Mechanism Group highlights how integrated builder-searchers are on the rise.
 An integrated builder-searcher is nothing more than a searcher that bids directly for blockspace.

 This should not be conceptually surprising, and it is indeed a very old phenomenon: Depending on my own capabilities and the price setting by third parties, I can *verticalize* my operations.
 If sufficiently effective, I will now pay the previously outsourced goods at lower costs, taking out fees an intermediary could take.
-Moreover, over time, through learning, I might be able to further reduce my costs and increase my margin.
+Over time, through learning, I might be able to further reduce my costs and increase my margin.

+What is interesting though, there might be an additional rationale at work when it comes to integrating proposers: This might open routes to entrenching block building business by take significant staking positions.

 ### Integrating proposers